yvon/ask/README.md

 3. LLMs consume significant energy, so minimizing token usage is not just cost-effective but also more environmentally conscious.

 4. LLM patches are often flawed, and I prefer manual review and selective integration over automatic application.

----
-Most of the code in this project has been written by hand.
-What was not has been carefully read and validated.
+More broadly, I don't believe agents and automation represent the future of AI.